-Whether you’re a Santa Chupitos fan or prefer the sunny climates of the Baltic’s Botanical Gardens, we’ve created the ultimate guide to the cocktail bars Liverpool has to offer…
+Whether you’re a Santa Chupitos fan or prefer the sunny climates of the Baltic’s Botanical Gardens, we’ve created the ultimate guide to the very best cocktail bars Liverpool has to offer…

 The home of the Five Dollar shake, Santa Chupitos isn’t for the faint-hearted.

-Billed as a ‘cocktail emporium’ the intimate candlelit venue is the home of some of the most talented mixologists in the business.
-Paired with an eclectic atmosphere and a small but outstanding drinks menu, you’ll find plenty of rum, copious amounts of tequila and more fire than any other bar in the city.
+Billed as a ‘cocktail emporium’, this intimate candlelit venue is the home of some of the most talented mixologists in the business.
+Paired with an eclectic atmosphere and a small, but outstanding drinks menu, you’ll find plenty of rum, copious amounts of tequila and more fire than any other bar in the city.

-Situated off the beaten track on Slater Street, Santa Chupitos brings the pure enjoyment of drinking back to life and is one of the best cocktail bars Liverpool has.
+Situated off the beaten track on Slater Street, Santa Chupitos brings the pure enjoyment of drinking back to life and is one of the best cocktail bars Liverpool is home to.

 41 Slater St L1 4BX